rayg1234/pytlib/README.md

-# A pytorch library for building neurals for visual recognition, encoding, and detection tasks
+# A pytorch library for building neurals networks for visual recognition, encoding, and detection tasks

+# Detailed description coming...

 # Running Locally for Ubuntu16.04